 Birkby Infant & Nursery School serves a very diverse community in an area of socio-economic disadvantage close to the town centre of Huddersfield.
-March 2015: There are presently 433(incr) pupils on full-time roll plus 114(decr)

-children attending part-time Nursery.

-Boys account for 53.3%(incr) of the current whole school cohort.
-There is presently 1(-) Looked After Child on roll.

-25.86%(decr) of full-time pupils are currently in receipt of free school meal entitlement, although all full-time Infant pupils are now eligible for free school meals.

-18.8% (decr) of pupils across Nursery and main school have been identified as having Special Educational Needs or Disabilities and there are presently 2(decr) pupils with a Statement of Special Educational Need.
-41.4%(decr) of pupils have been identified as having any kind of Additional Need, including Special Needs or Disabilities.

-In school there are 15 (decr) different ethnicities identified by parents/carers, the main ones being Pakistani, Asian other, White Other and White British.
-There are currently 24 (incr) heritage languages, the most prevalent being Punjabi which accounts for 32.7%(incr), followed by Urdu 24.4%(incr), English 20.1%(-) and Kurdish 6.9%(decr).
-The number of children with Polish (2%) as the first language has decreased, but the number of children with Hungarian (2%) or Arabic (3.6%) as the first language has slightly increased.
+March 2018: There are presently 435 (increasing) pupils on full-time roll plus 94 (decreasing) children attending part-time Nursery.
+Boys account for 52.1% (decr) of the current whole school cohort.
+There are presently O (decr) Looked After Children on roll.
+25.2% (decr) of full-time pupils are currently in receipt of free school meal entitlement, although all full-time Infant pupils are now eligible for free school meals.
+17.1% (decr) of pupils across Nursery and main school have been identified as having Special Educational Needs or Disabilities and there are presently 4 (incr) pupils with Education, Health and Care Plans, plus 4 under Assessment.
+35.8% (decr) of pupils have been identified as having any kind of Additional Need, including Special Needs or Disabilities.
+In school there are 16 (incr) different ethnicities identified by parents/carers, the main ones being Pakistani (62.9%), Asian Other (11.1%), White Other (6%), White British (5.2%) and Mixed White and Asian (3.5%).
+There are currently 26 (incr) heritage languages, the most prevalent being Punjabi which accounts for 31% (decr), followed by Urdu 28.5% (incr), English 13.6% (significant decrease), Arabic 7.5% (significant increase), and Kurdish 6.2% (decr).
+The number of children with Polish (1.7%) or Hungarian (1.5%) as the first language has decreased, but the number of children with Bulgarian as the first language (1.9%) is growing.